BasilPanda/RoR2BaddiesWithItems/README.md

 		- ewi_midRunData | Shows data specific to the run to console.
 Only usable in a run.
 		- ewi_dumpItemPool | Dumps the currently loaded item pool to console, which enemies will generate items from.
 		- ewi_dumpEquipPool | Dumps the currently loaded equipment pool to console, which enemies will generate equipment from.

+	- Bunch other things that I probably forgot about

 **v2.0.4**